 4. Stay Up-To-Date

 Even basic WordPress websites take advantage of plenty of plugins and themes, not to mention the WordPress content management system itself.
 The creators of these different components put out updates from time to time.
-Whether it’s a security or speed improvement, it’s imperative you update these critical services right away.
+Whether it’s a security or speed improvement, you must update these critical services immediately.

 Running on an old theme or plugin, especially if WordPress recently had a big update, can cause significant loading slowdowns and page instability.